 Volume 1: is called, "Ancient Lighthouses And Other Lighted Aids To Navigation" and is now available from Amazon or via the Jazz-Fusion Books Website.
 It is the first work of its kind to fully analyse the origins of lighthouses.
 It contains the most comprehensive study of the Pharos of Alexandria yet published in English.

 In 2014, Ken published a book by Gerard Taylor entitled, "But For Ireland, I'd Not Tell Her Name."
 Lavishly illustrated with Gerard's beautiful art, the story blends the history of the Irish people during the times of trouble with a touching story of love and folklore in the region of Lismore in Co.
 Waterford.
 The book is available from your local Amazon website (search under Gerard Taylor) or the Art section of the Jazz-Fusion Books Webstore.

 Ancient Lighthouses And Other Lighted Aids to Navigation

-Seven Days For Humanity Our homepage for this worrying book
+Seven Days For Humanity The homepage for this worrying book

 Seven Days For Humanity Please check this page on Facebook for the latest commentaries